Director: Barbara Faust

-Heirloom Garden at the National Museum of American History, Behring Center: This garden, located in the terraced beds at the National Mall entrance of the museum, showcases a treasury of favorites from what may be considered the classic American flower garden.
+Heirloom Garden at the National Museum of American History, Behring Center: This garden, located in the terraced beds at the Mall entrance of the museum, showcases a treasury of favorites from what may be considered the classic American flower garden.
 The colorful and aromatic plants chosen for this garden have been cultivated in American gardens since before 1950.

 Victory Garden at the National Museum of American History, Behring Center: Located on the museum’s east side, this garden is typical of vegetable gardens created during World War II, when growing food for home consumption was an important part of the war effort.
 It complements the American History Museum’s ongoing exhibition, “Within These Walls,” which tells the stories of five New England families, including the Scotts, who planted their own victory garden during World War II.

 Native Landscape at the National Museum of American Indian: The grounds surrounding the National Museum of the American Indian are considered an extension of the building and a vital part of the museum as a whole.
 They recall the natural landscape that existed before European contact, with dozens of native plant species adorning four habitats: upland hardwood forest, wetland, cropland and meadow.